 This material form is fabrics and unidirectional tapes impregnated with thermoplastic resin.
-Based on the polymer and the process, the resin may be completely impregnated, a form called as prepreg, or the resin may be present on the fabric surface, a form called as semi-preg.
-Thermoplastic fabric based prepregs do not have tack but can be draped.
+Based on the polymer and the process, the resin may be completely impregnated, a form called prepreg, or the resin may be present on the fabric surface, a form called semi-preg.
+Thermoplastic fabric-based prepregs do not have tack but can be draped.
 They are utilized for larger single curvature parts built up of plies.
 Unidirectional thermoplastic tapes are ideal for automated blank lay up or automated tape placement with secondary thermoforming operations.
-However, they are usable in hand lay up processes.
+However, they are usable in hand lay-up processes.

 This material form is multi-ply fabrics consolidated into flat sheets.
 Toray RTL laminates feature 1-24 plies for aerospace applications and over 100 plies for industrial applications.
 It is possible to orient the layers in a 0/90 or 0/+45/-45/90 type stacking sequence.
 Since Toray RTL materials are fully consolidated, they can be formed into their final shape within minutes as they eliminate the need to undergo the 30-minute consolidation step.

 These materials are obtained from unidirectional thermoplastic prepregs that have undergone a slitting and chopping process to produce 0.5-1" chopped fibers.
 The ability to compression mold complex components with very short cycle times in an automated production environment is the key advantage of bulk molding compounds.

 Other advantages of bulk molding compounds include:

 - BMC provides the strength of metals with the lightweight properties of composites